 UV/VIS/NIR spectroscopy is generally used to determine analyte concentrations or the chemical conversion of a component in solution.
 The technique measures the absorption of light across the desired optical range.
 A sample is dispensed into a cuvette and placed in the path between the optical light source and a detector.
 According to the Beer-Lambert law, with a constant light path length and known absorption coefficient (dependent upon wavelength), the concentration of a compound in question can be determined from the light absorbed at that wavelength.

 UV/VIS/NIR Analysis of Solid Samples

 A sample is placed in front of the integrating sphere.
 Light from an optical light source is transmitted through the sample and enters the integrating sphere.
 The light is then reflected by the internal surface of the sphere and reaches the detector.
-Both, the overall transmittance as well as the direct transmittance can be measured.
-From these two parameters the diffuse transmittance can be derived according to:
+Both the overall transmittance and the direct transmittance can be measured.
+From these two parameters, the diffuse transmittance can be derived according to:

 Tdiff = Toverall – Tdirect

 Measuring the reflectance of a solid sample:

 As with transmittance, an integrating sphere is needed to measure the overall reflectance of solid materials.
 A sample is placed behind the integrating sphere.
 Light from the optical light source is reflected by the sample and subsequently by the internal surface of integrating sphere, after which it reaches the detector.
 In addition to overall reflectance, diffuse reflectance can also be measured.
 Specular reflectance data can be calculated from the overall and diffuse reflectance data:

 The absorbance percentage is defined as the percentage of the incident beam absorbed by the sample, i.e. that part of the beam which is neither reflected nor transmitted.
 Absorbance can be calculated from the reflectance and transmittance:

 %A = 100% – %Roverall – %Toverall